 DaaS provider requires almost no immediate capital expenses because the cost model operates on ongoing subscription fees.
 You pay for what you use, typically on a per-desktop billing system.
 The more users you have, the higher the subscription fee you’ll have to pay.
 Every DaaS provider has different licensing models and pricing tiers, and the tiers may determine which features are available to the end-user.

-Both solutions move data away from a local machine and into a controlled and managed data center.
+Both solutions move data away from a local machine and into a controlled and managed data center or centralized servers.

 Some organizations prefer VDI because they can handle every aspect of their critical and confidential data.
 VDI deployments are single-tenant, giving complete control to the organization.
 You can specify who is authorized to access data, which applications are used, where data is stored and how systems are monitored.